 If you go

-The GranMonte estate impresses with its wide vistas, mountainous backdrop and intense peace.
+The GranMonte estate impresses with its wide vistas, mountainous backdrop and peaceful setting.

-- Visit GranMonte for a “New Latitude” wine experience in a welcoming family setting.
+- A visit to GranMonte offers “New Latitude” wine experience in a welcoming family setting, book a getaway to GranMonte.

 - Hop on one of the free bicycles and explore the paths through the main vineyards.